- EaseUS Freeware

 Restart PC > Press F2/F8/F11/DEL to enter BIOS > Enter Setup > Turn on SSD or enable it > Save the changes and exit.

 Part 2.
-Migrate Windows 10 OS to SSD
+Migrate Windows 11/10 OS to SSD

-If you need to fresh install Windows, follow this link for a detailed guide: Install Windows 10 on SSD.
 If you prefer to switch your current Windows OS to SSD, follow the tutorial steps in the following.

-To migrate OS to new SSD, you can do it with manual clone or by using a magic partition manager for help.
+To migrate OS to a new SSD, you can do it with a manual clone or by using a magic partition manager for help.
 To move OS to SSD successfully, we highly recommend you try EaseUS Partition Master.

 Tutorial: Migrate OS from HDD to SSD